STAR Program

 Successful completion of the STAR Program requires:

-1. Attendance at all eight STAR Seminars in person.
+1. Attendance at all eight STAR Seminars is mandatory and in person.

 2. Full-time engagement in research for the 8 weeks of the STAR Program.